stratapp-ai/stratapp-ai.github.io/_blog/make-extra-money-referring-stratapp.md

 With #stratapp, teams can seamlessly execute strategy and day to day work in one place.

-Imagine strategy, KPIs/OKRs, planning, initiatives, projects, tasks, risks, ideation, meetings notes and social collaboration in one seamless experience.
-10 apps in 1 for about half the price of 1. #stratapp is built on the secure and scalable Microsoft Service Fabric platform, hosted on Microsoft Azure and feeds to #slack and Microsoft Teams.
+Imagine strategy, heatmap, KPIs/OKRs, planning, initiatives, projects, tasks, risks, ideation, live org chart, live meetings notes and social collaboration (with context, structure and @org-design) in one seamless experience.
+10 apps in 1 for about half the price of 1.

+\#stratapp is built on the secure and scalable Microsoft Service Fabric platform, hosted on Microsoft Azure and feeds to #slack and Microsoft Teams.

 I know the team behind it, so if you’d like a personal intro, hit me up and I’ll introduce you.